 - the nomination must be seconded;

-- a member must provide a statement of 300 words or fewer in relation to their background, expertise and candidacy.
-Statements will be edited to a maximum of 300 words; and
+- a member may provide a statement of 300 words or fewer in relation to their background, expertise and candidacy.
+Statements may be edited to a maximum of 300 words, at the Board’s discretion; and

 - Candidates may provide a head and shoulders photo of themselves by email to the Secretary or attaching it to the form below.

-eVoting and postal voting will be available between 10 March to 24 March 2017.
+eVoting and postal voting can occur between 10 March to 22 March 2019.

 Duties of Board Members